How Does Search Intent Affect Your Google Ranking?

 Do your customers want to order online?
 Offer them a clear way to reach your products and a shopping cart through your ecommerce site.

-Ideally, start with the most common intent your customers typically have, and build from there.
-It is ok to focus on more than one type of search intent, but do it on different pages.The temptation to make your website fit every intent means that the search engines can’t determine what makes your site valuable.
+To begin your search intent optimization, start with the most common intent your customers typically have, and build from there.
+It is ok to focus on more than one type of search intent, but better to do it with different pages on your website.The temptation to make your website fit every intent means that the search engines can’t determine what makes your site valuable.